 Riva is installed on a host Windows system.
 The Riva CRM Sync Agent Service needs to be able to connect to the target email and the CRM systems by using accounts that impersonate the target users and allow Riva to gain proxy access to the target users' mailbox and CRM account.

 Each email system and CRM system does have unique requirements.
-On the checklist, please review the requirements for your CRM and email systems.
+On the checklist, review the requirements for your CRM and email systems.

 Installing Riva includes the following actions:

 A typical Riva deployment involves creating one connection to the email system by using an email account that has the necessary permissions to access the target user's mailbox to read, modify, create, and delete contacts, calendar items, tasks, email, address books, and folders, and create and assign categories and category colours.
 This is typically known as full access impersonation.
-Riva supports all hosted on-premises versions of Office 365; Exchange 2016, 2013, 2010, 2007, 2003; and GroupWise 7.0.3 and higher.
+Riva supports all hosted on-premises versions of Office 365; Exchange 2016, 2013, 2010, 2007, 2003; G Suite and Gmail; and GroupWise 7.0.3 and higher.
 On the checklist, follow the link to the specific CRM connection requirements.

 A typical Riva deployment involves creating one or more connections to the CRM system by using a CRM account that has the necessary permissions to access the target user's CRM account to read, modify, create, and delete contacts, accounts, leads, calendar items, tasks, email, and applicable activity history.
 Riva supports the industry leading CRM systems.